stfnbssl/wizzi/packages/wizzi/lib/production/readme.md

     * The wizzi.createFactory method
 Creating a wizziFactory instance always is preliminar to executing an mTree load, a Wizzi Model load or an Artifact Generation.

-The wizzi.executeInstanceJob creates its wizziFactory instance from the options that receives.
+The wizzi.executeInstanceJob method creates its own wizziFactory instance from the options that receives.